Pulse oximetry: History

 In 1935, German physician Karl Matthes (1905–1962) developed the first two-wavelength ear O2 saturation meter with red and green filters (later red and infrared filters).
 It was the first device to measure O2 saturation.

 The original oximeter was made by Glenn Allan Millikan in the 1940s.
 In 1943 and as published in 1949, Earl Wood added a pressure capsule to squeeze blood out of the ear so as to obtain an absolute O2 saturation value when blood was readmitted.
 The concept is similar to today's conventional pulse oximetry, but was difficult to implement because of unstable photocells and light sources; today this method is not used clinically.
 In 1964 Shaw assembled the first absolute reading ear oximeter, which used eight wavelengths of light.

-The first pulse oximetry was developed in 1972 by Japanese bioengineers Takuo Aoyagi and Michio Kishi at Japanese medical electronic equipment manufacturer Nihon Kohden, using the ratio of red to infrared light absorption of pulsating components at the measuring site.
+The first pulse oximeter was developed in 1972 by Japanese bioengineers Takuo Aoyagi and Michio Kishi at Japanese medical electronic equipment manufacturer Nihon Kohden, using the ratio of red to infrared light absorption of pulsating components at the measuring site.
 Nihon Kohden manufactured the first pulse oximeter, Ear Oximeter OLV-5100.
 Surgeon Susumu Nakajima and his associates first tested the device in patients, reporting it in 1975.
 However, Nihon Kohden suspended the development of pulse oximetry and did not apply for a basic patent of pulse oximetry except in Japan, which facilitated further development and utilization of pulse oximetry later in U.S. In 1977, Minolta commercialized the first finger pulse oximeter OXIMET MET-1471.
-In the U.S., the first pulse oximetry was commercialized by Biox in 1980.
+In the U.S., the first pulse oximeter was commercialized by Biox in 1980, followed later by Nellcor in 1983.

 By 1987, the standard of care for the administration of a general anesthetic in the U.S. included pulse oximetry.
 From the operating room, the use of pulse oximetry rapidly spread throughout the hospital, first to recovery rooms, and then to intensive care units.
 Pulse oximetry was of particular value in the neonatal unit where the patients do not thrive with inadequate oxygenation, but too much oxygen and fluctuations in oxygen concentration can lead to vision impairment or blindness from retinopathy of prematurity (ROP).
 Furthermore, obtaining an arterial blood gas from a neonatal patient is painful to the patient and a major cause of neonatal anemia.
 Motion artifact can be a significant limitation to pulse oximetry monitoring, resulting in frequent false alarms and loss of data.
 This is because during motion and low peripheral perfusion, many pulse oximeters cannot distinguish between pulsating arterial blood and moving venous blood, leading to underestimation of oxygen saturation.
 Early studies of pulse oximetry performance during subject motion made clear the vulnerabilities of conventional pulse oximetry technologies to motion artifact.